 My personal recommendation is to place these soundproofing foams on the wall which is closest to the microphone.
 Start recording yourself and if you notice an echo effect then you will have to place either more soundproofing foam on the wall or relocate your microphone.
 Once you have identified the best sounding place for your microphone mark it with an X otherwise even small movements in the position of the microphone will cause different sounding recordings.

-Headphones are as important if not even more as your microphone.
-There are literally thousands of different headphones on the market, the problem is that most of them are not meant for recoding and listening purpose, rather than for a general porpoise.
+Headphones are as important if not even more than your microphone.
+There are literally thousands of different headphones on the market, the problem is that most of them are not meant for recording and listening purposes, rather than for a general-purpose.
 As a rule of thumb, do not buy any gaming headphones, these have horrible sound insulation and awful playback quality.
 What most people tend to forget is the actual cable for the headphones.

-As you are a singinr you will constantly move your head and the cable of the headphones, cheaper headphones usually have a low-quality cable which will deteriorate after just a couple of weeks.
-My suggestion is to look for a headphone which has a braided textile cable, generally speaking, these are will last you a lot longer even if you move a lot.
+As you are singing you will constantly move your head and the cable of the headphones, cheaper headphones usually have a low-quality cable which will deteriorate after just a couple of weeks.
+My suggestion is to look for a headphone that has a braided textile cable, generally speaking, these will last you a lot longer even if you move a lot.
 When it comes to singing you have 2 options in terms of headphones: